-Graham crackers, originally know as Graham’s cracker, were invented long ago in order to promote simple living.
+Graham crackers, originally known as Graham’s cracker, were invented long ago in order to promote simple living.
 They were originally made up of coarsely ground whole wheat at home.
 The recipe however, over the years has been improved in many ways.
 They are sweet and very good as a digestive agent.
 These crackers make a handy daily snack.
 And, therefore, you may be wondering can dogs eat graham crackers?

 So if it is alright for us to like and enjoy them a lot, would dogs also have a liking for it?
 Well, it is a yes.
 It is important to remember that even though it makes a dog wag its tail, doesn’t mean it should have them every day.
 There are ingredients in it that are not at all healthy for a dog.

 Graham crackers are usually made up of ingredients like whole wheat, sugar, baking soda salt, butter, cinnamon etc. Most of these ingredients are not advised for dogs to consume.
 A little bit now and then won’t hurt.
 But, damage can be done to the dogs body over the long run if it is fed with these crackers on a regular basis.